-Can members of the public just come aboard and have food and drink without viewing the exhibition?
+Can members of the public just come aboard and view the exhibition?

 Why doesn't the RTVC do more projects, events etc?